deepikra/eks-workshop-v2/website/docs/servicemesh/20-traffic-management/70-mirroring.md

 Finally, set the *Time Range* to **Last 1m**, and the *Refresh interval* to **Every 10s**.

 ![kilai-mirror-ui-v1](../assets/kilai-mirror-ui-v1.png)
-Notice here in the logs, that there is no traffic yet mirrored to the mirror service, since we did not access the page with SessionID=XXX.
+Notice here in the logs, that there is no traffic yet mirrored to the mirror service, since we did not access the page from Safari browser.

 ![kilai-mirror-ui-v2](../assets/kilai-mirror-ui-v2.png)
-So, by mirroring the traffic, you were able to gather information on internal communication without affecting the actual service, and you saw how the forwarded header contains the Session ID mentioned in the VirtualService rule.
+So, by mirroring the traffic, you were able to gather information on internal communication without affecting the actual service.

 **__Note__**